 Rounding too early

 If you're calculating material for a 132-inch run and you round 132 to 130 "to make the math easier," you just shorted yourself 2 inches.
-Now, on a single cut?
-Consider this: maybe fine.
-Here's the thing — on 20 pieces of crown molding?
+Day to day, on a single cut?
+Maybe fine.
+Practically speaking, on 20 pieces of crown molding?
 You're short 40 inches — over 3 feet.
 Round at the end, not the start.

 Confusing board feet with linear feet